Mastering Dental Rotary Instruments

 Techniques for Optimization: Proper bur selection, appropriate speed and pressure, and effective coolant usage can significantly improve cutting efficiency.
 Strategically combining different bur types and grit sizes helps achieve smooth, textured, or polished surfaces tailored to specific procedures and desired outcomes.

-Specialized Burs and Applications
+Specialized Burs & Applications

 Certain dental procedures demand specialized bur designs and applications: